igncp/demos/README.md

 Still under construction.
 Showcase of some client-side demos.

 - Backend: It's an Sails.js app.
 It heavily uses CoffeeScript and Stylus.
-- Frontend: The main libraries used are lodash.js, Angulajs, D3.js.
+- Frontend: The main libraries used are jQuery, Lodash, D3 and Raphäel.

-## Testing
+## Install
-The tests are basically functional, and just for speeding the debugging times.
-There are no intentions of reaching a low level unit testing.
+You need to have Node.js installed, with Bower.

+- Download the repo
+- Inside the demos: `npm install` and `bower install`
+- To start the server `sails lift` (I use the port 4000)

 ## License
 MIT